gear-foundation/academy/docs/08-hello-world-upload/homework.md

 }
 ```

-- During initialization, set the name and date of birth of the Tamagotchi and send a reply confirming successful initialization.
-To set the birth date, use the [`exec::block_timestamp()`](https://docs.gear.rs/gstd/exec/fn.block_timestamp.html) function from `gstd` library.
+- During initialization, set the Tamagotchi's name and date of birth and send a reply confirming successful initialization.
+To adjust the birth date, use the [`exec::block_timestamp()`](https://docs.gear.rs/gstd/exec/fn.block_timestamp.html) function from the `gstd` library.
 It is a time of block generation.
-The time is specified in milliseconds that have passed since the beginning of the Unix epoch.
+The specified time is measured in milliseconds since the start of the Unix epoch.

-- Your Tamagochi program should accept the following messages:
+- Your Tamagotchi program should accept the following messages:

-    - `Name` - the program answers the name of the Tamagochi;
+    - `Name` - the program provides the name of the Tamagotchi.;
-    - `Age` - the program answers about the age of the Tamagochi.
+    - `Age` - the program provides information about the Tamagotchi's age.

 - Add the state function to your program.
 - Upload your contract to the **Vara Stable Testnet** at the <https://idea.gear-tech.io/>.

-To connect your Tamagotchi contract to the frontend application, you need to ensure that the metadata is as follows:
+To connect your Tamagotchi contract to the frontend application, ensure the metadata is as follows:

 ```rust title="tamagotchi-01/io/src/lib.rs"
 pub struct ProgramMetadata;